3C2H/typing_game_with_hooks/README.md

 # README file contains steps to build the app

-  1_/° build the basic structure of the game
+  1_/° Bild the basic structure of the game

+  2_/° Using hooks, track the state of the text in the textarea